forceliuss/forceliuss/README.md

 Data Analyst
 ------------

 Passionate about data engineering and data structures.
-I'm a hydraulic engineer master student that works as a data analyst freelancer.
+I'm a hydraulic engineer master student who works as a data analyst freelancer.

 * 🌍  I'm based in Porto, Portugal
 * 🖥️  See my portfolio at [Personal Projects](http://https://forceliuss.notion.site/Alberto-Forcelius-46e7a1a80dd1480fb6c79a2df480e9e8?pvs=4)